 The bottom quarter of front-of-package real estate is reserved for the product name in uniform Lucida Sans font against a color fill — also legally decreed — of “drab dark brown” Pantone 448C.
 (The government originally characterized the backdrop color as “olive green” until the Australian Olive Association complained that it gave their product a bad name.)
 Over the diligent course of seven studies comprising 1,000 smokers, researchers concluded that Pantone 448C had the lowest appeal and implied the lowest quality and maximum harm in a cigarette.
 Survey participants commonly described this color as “‘death,’ ‘dirty’ or ‘tar’ without any positive adjectives.”

 But why isn’t that rate at zero?
 Sure, it’s extremely painful to quit smoking.
 So is a root canal, but you do it to save your tooth (which is a far cry from your life).
-The drop in the smoking rate over the past two or three generations has largely occurred through convincing young people not to start.
-And that’s where Australia is trying to put the ball over the goal line.
+The drop in the smoking rate over the past two or three generations has occurred largely through convincing young people not to start.
+And that’s where Australia is trying to make real gains.
 The actual cigarette pack has been the last bastion of advertising potential for tobacco companies.
 They were kicked off of television, radio and billboards.
 They’re all but eliminated from magazine, newspaper and internet ads.
 But they were still able to draw your attention with their flashy packaging — at least until December 2012 in Australia.

 Do Australia’s gross-out cigarette packaging laws work?
-Not surprisingly, tobacco companies say “no.” (Of course, then one must ask why they continue to fight them so vigorously.)
-The data is still being gathered, but most signs point to a modest “yes,” with strong potential for expanded effectiveness.
+Not surprisingly, tobacco companies say no. The data is still being gathered, but most signs point to a modest yes, with strong potential for expanded effectiveness.
 In 2015 a series of comprehensive studies was published.
 It found that standardised packaging reduced the allure of cigarettes, encouraged smokers to quit, and more effectively emphasized the health warnings.
 In the three years after plain-packaging laws were implemented, it’s estimated they accounted for a quarter of Australia’s 2.2 percent drop in smoking from the three-year period before.
 (The remainder of the drop was attributed to increased tobacco taxes, other advertising bans and smoking area restrictions.)

 So far, public smoking aversion therapy has had moderate but significant positive effects.
 Since plain-packaging laws are still in their infancy, public health professionals are optimistic about future increased efficacy, especially in preventing young people from ever lighting up that first fag.
 Clearly, the small, unobtrusive warnings on U.S. cigarette packages do not get the attention that graphic images and messages covering most of a pack do.
 Maybe Congress will grow a backbone.
 Until then, it remains invertebrate — unable and unwilling to stand up to American tobacco lobby money.

-And if nothing else matters: smoking makes you age faster.
+And if nothing else matters: smoking makes you look older than you are.